Lewis2333/WormSort/README.md

 ## Important Notes

-1. WormSort is designed for YOLO models with segmentation masks.
+1. Elegants-Sort is designed for YOLO models with segmentation masks.
-2. If masks are available, WormSort extracts worm skeleton features from the instance masks.
+2. If masks are available, Elegants-Sort extracts worm skeleton features from the instance masks.
 3. If masks are not available, the tracker can still use box-level motion cues, but shape-based matching will be weakened.
 4. The tracker should be used with `persist=True` when processing videos frame by frame.
-5. The `tracker="wormsort.yaml"` argument tells YOLO to use the WormSort tracker configuration.
+5. The `tracker="wormsort.yaml"` argument tells YOLO to use the Elegants-Sort tracker configuration.

 ---